-To start, let us introduce you to polyurethane.
+To start, let us introduce you to polyurethane and its key factors.
 Polyurethane is a thermosetting polymer consisting of combinations of organic compounds.
 It does not melt under high heat.
 That is why it’s excellent for insulation and coating mechanical joints and garage floorings.

 On the other hand, epoxy, which is also a thermosetting compound, is based on resin.
 Resin is a synthetic plastic material.
 But, it is more complex and rigid than ordinary polymers.
 It is a wax material that catalyzes into solid.
 Its catalyst is a polymer hardener.

 Polyurea cures quicker than epoxy.
 Specialized equipment is used when coating with this.
 Flooring installers need to slow down the rapid curing to apply it on the floor without messing up.
 That’s where the polyaspartic comes in.